simonkeng/microservice/README.md

 # Microservice

-Example python backend (flask RESTful API) with postgres & redis.
+Example python backend with postgres & redis.

 Build and deploy: